Data Protection Statement and Privacy Notices

 The individual Schools are the Data Controller for the purposes of the current Data Protection Act and the General Data Protection Regulation and the UK Data Protection Bill coming into force in May 2018 (together “Data Protection Law”) and are registered with Information Commissioner's Office (“ICO”).
 Our registration number is Z5210522.
 This section of the Trust website provides information on how each School uses (“processes”) personal data about individuals (together “data subjects”).

-The Trust's Data Protection Office is available to contact on any Data Protection issue by emailing: firstname.lastname@example.org
+The Trust's Compliance Lead is available to contact on any Data Protection issue by emailing: firstname.lastname@example.org

 This information is intended to be read in conjunction with the School’s Data Protection Policy, the School’s Terms and Conditions and other relevant School policies, including: